ahrlima/django-aws/README.md

 ## CI/CD (GitHub Actions)
 A workflow in `.github/workflows/deploy.yml` automates build → test → deploy on pushes to `main`.
 Configure the repository secret `AWS_ROLE_TO_ASSUME` with the ARN of an IAM role trusted for GitHub OIDC (`sts:AssumeRoleWithWebIdentity`).
 The role needs permissions to deploy the stacks and publish CDK assets (ECR + S3) in the target account.

+The pipeline deploys only `AppStack-<env>` so that infrastructure changes (VPC, RDS) can be rolled out deliberately.
+Run `cdk deploy ...
+NetworkStack-<env> DataStack-<env>` manually when you need to update those layers.

 Adjust the region/stack variables at the top of the workflow if necessary.
 Ensure the environment has been bootstrapped (`cdk bootstrap`) so the CDK can provision asset repositories automatically.

 ## Cost Awareness Summary